-A permanent impairment claim form is required if a worker is initiating a claim for permanent impairment related to an injury under section 66 in respect of the injury.
-A claim for compensation (weeklies and medical etc expenses) does not equate to a claim for lump sum compensation.
+For claims made on or after 19 June 2012, a permanent impairment claim form is required if a worker is initiating a claim for permanent impairment related to an injury under section 66 in respect of the injury.
+For these claims, a claim for compensation (weeklies and medical etc expenses) does not equate to a claim for lump sum compensation.